mmoore483/quiz/README.md

   - Checked a random question is triggered each time - this may lead to repeats due to the nature of random.
   - Checked clicking "next" will remove the celebration/commiseration overlay
   - Checked clicking "next" provides a new random question
-  - Checked clicking "next" refocusses the cursor into the answer box automatically
+  - Checked clicking "next" refocuses the cursor into the answer box automatically
   - Checked the hover effects over the buttons work correctly
   - Checked responsiveness using devtools whatismyscreenresolution
-  - Checked colour blindess using coolors.co to ensure all text is legible
+  - Checked colour blindness using coolors.co to ensure all text is legible
   - Checked answers can be in any case (upper/lower/mixture) and still be accepted if correct

 ### Validator Testing